 Classified as one of the Seven Natural Wonders of the World, it is hard not to image the mile-deep canyons, the winding Colorado River, and the archeological spectacles when thinking about the Grand Canyon.
 Grand Canyon National Park is a traveler's paradise, with 277 miles of river, 4,300 archeological resources, and the famous 21-mile "Rim to Rim" trail.
-But what most people don't imagine is the herd of roughly 500 free-ranging wild bison that call the park and adjacent lands home.
+But what most people don't imagine is the herd of roughly 500 free-ranging wild bison that call the Kaibab Plateau, inlcuding North Rim of the park and adjacent lands, home.

 The Kaibab Plateau bison herd living in Grand Canyon National Park today are descendants of 86 bison brought to Arizona by Charles "Buffalo" Jones in 1906 from Kansas, some that were captured from the wild in Texas.
 Jones was well known for his efforts to save bison from extinction, and like other ranchers who took the lead for bison conservation, he tried to crossbreed bison with cattle.

 With limited knowledge about genetics, his attempts largely failed as a cross between a bison bull and a domestic cow results in a viable female offspring and no viable male offspring.
 Therefore, if one sex is absent or sterile, there is evolutionary incompatibility between the two species, indicating that a true hybrid is not possible.
 Buffalo Jones recognized this after a few years of experimenting and sold off some animals, while the remaining 15-20 animals were largely abandoned until sold to Arizona in 1928.